core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 An example is provided in {{intermediaries-example}}.

 In the general case with a chain of two or more proxies, every proxy in the chain takes the role of client with the (next hop towards the) origin server.
-Note that the proxy adjacent to the origin server is the only one in the chain that receives informative responses, and that listens to an IP multicast address and port number to receive notifications for the group observation.
+Note that the proxy adjacent to the origin server is the only one in the chain that receives informative responses and that listens to an IP multicast address and port number to receive notifications for the group observation.
 Furthermore, every proxy in the chain takes the role of server with the (previous hop towards the) origin client.

 # Intermediaries Together with End-to-End Security {#intermediaries-e2e-security}